-All students must study English, as this a mandatory part of the curriculum.
-Students who do not pass English must re-sit the exam after they leave secondary school until they are 18 years old.
+All students must study English, as this is a mandatory part of the curriculum.
+Students who do not pass English must re-sit the exam after they leave secondary school.

 How will I be examined?

-You will sit two English GCSEs, each made up of two papers
+English GCSEs, each made up of two papers:

-- English Language Paper 1: Exploration in Creative Reading and Writing- 1hr 45 minute exam worth 50% of the total Language mark
+- English Language Paper 1: Exploration in Creative Reading and Writing - 1hr 45mins exam worth 50% of the total Language mark

 What will I study?

 - The Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson

 - A selection of unseen poetry